RePo: Language Models with Context Re-Positioning: Analyses

 We then analyze the patterns of the positions assigned by \implname.
-We split the positions $\boldsymbol{z}^{l,h}$ into non-overlapping chunks with $\Delta$ tokens $\{\boldsymbol{z}^{k,h}_{1:\Delta}, \boldsymbol{z}^{k,h}_{\Delta+1:2\Delta}, \dots, \boldsymbol{z}^{k,h}_{L-\Delta:L}\}$ and define three pattern types: \begin{itemize} \item \textbf{Constant}: We calculate the average position value $a$ in the chunk.
+We split the positions $\boldsymbol{z}^{k,h}$ into non-overlapping chunks with $\Delta$ tokens $\{\boldsymbol{z}^{k,h}_{1:\Delta}, \boldsymbol{z}^{k,h}_{\Delta+1:2\Delta}, \dots, \boldsymbol{z}^{k,h}_{L-\Delta:L}\}$ and define three pattern types\footnote{As shown in Figure \ref{fig:case_study}, the three sub-figures are actually selected on purpose to demonstrate positions assigned by RePo that align with the three types of patterns.}: \begin{itemize}[leftmargin=*, nosep] \item \textbf{Constant}: We calculate the average position value $a$ in the chunk.
 If all positions lie between $[a-\epsilon, a+\epsilon]$, we conjecture that the positions are close to a constant, indicating the pattern of NoPE that assigns all positions to a constant position. \item \textbf{Mono}: If the positions in a chunk are monotonically increasing (i.e., $z_{i-1} < z_i < z_{i+1}$) or monotonically decreasing (i.e., $z_{i+1} < z_i < z_{i-1}$) for all $z_i$ in a chunk, we classify the pattern as \emph{monotonic}, similar to the position assignment strategy used by conventional position encoding methods. \item \textbf{Hybrid}: All other patterns, e.g., a mixture of constant and monotonic patterns. \end{itemize} We empirically set $\Delta=16$ and $\epsilon=0.2$ to provide insights for the learned patterns\footnote{Setting different values for $\Delta$ and $\epsilon$ results in different plots, but the overall conclusion still holds.}.
-As shown in Figure \ref{fig:stats_pos_pi}, we find that the \textbf{Mono} pattern is very rare (4\% of all chunks), and the model prefer the constant patterns (22\% of all chunks) than mono pattern.
+As shown in Figure \ref{fig:stats_pos_pi}, we find that the \textbf{Mono} pattern is very rare (4\% of all chunks), and the model prefers the constant patterns (22\% of all chunks) over mono patterns.
 The dominating pattern of positions assigned by \implname is \textbf{Hybrid}, indicating that the position patterns beneficial for LLMs are different from those pre-defined in previous work \cite{vaswani2017attention, su2024roformer}.
 This analysis is conducted on the RULER benchmark, but we find consistent observations on other benchmarks.

 Besides the statistics of positions assigned by \implname, as shown in Appendix \ref{app:case_study}, we also conduct a case study to visualize the positions across different layers and attention heads of the LLM.
 We find that the assigned positions can capture the intrinsic structure of the input context, such as the segmentation of few-shot examples, which aligns with our CLT-based motivation.